 - Funds raised in 2018 surpassed 2017’s efforts.

-	- The Chicago White Socks were 2005’s Word Series champions.
+- The Chicago White Sox were 2005’s World Series champions.

 Avoid using numbers to start a sentence unless the numbers express a year:

 - 1929’s stock market crash marked the beginning of the Great Depression.